-We find the easiest way to do this is to whip up yourself a batch of our Homemade Bisquick Mix recipe and store it in the freezer!
+We find that the easiest way to do this is to whip up a batch of our Homemade Bisquick Mix recipe and store it in the freezer!
 This recipe includes both ingredients and the butter together.

 Keeping your Homemade Bisquick Mix in the freezer not only ensures its freshness, but also answers to the need for cold ingredients when making biscuits!

 Your buttermilk, milk, or milk substitute needs to be cold as well.
-You can achieve this by putting your measured milk in the freezer for a bit before combining it with with your cold dry ingredients.
+You can achieve this by putting your measured milk in the freezer for just a bit before combining it with your cold dry ingredients.

-For a quick and easy homemade biscuits that turn out flakey and tender, you can follow our recipe here for the Our Best Bisquick Biscuits!
+For quick and easy homemade biscuits that turn out flakey and tender, you can follow our recipe here for the Our Best Bisquick Biscuits!